-1440 follows California law which allows persons with disabilities to bring trained service dogs and psychiatric service dogs to campus.
+1440 follows California law which only allows persons with disabilities to bring trained service dogs and psychiatric service dogs to campus.
 The protections discussed previously do not apply to emotional support animals.
 California law, like federal law, doesn't require that emotional support animals or family pets be allowed in public places therefore 1440 only allows trained pets on campus to accommodate guests with disabilities

 Individuals who have service animals are not exempt from and must comply with local city animal control and public health requirements, so please be sure your service animal meets all vaccination requirements and is properly registered and licensed.